 Radar wave length: IHO Definition: The distance between two successive peaks (or other points of identical phase) on an electromagnetic wave in the radar band of the electromagnetic spectrum.
 (S-57 Edition 3.1, Appendix A - Chapter 2, Page 2.172, November 2000).

 Indication: The complex attribute describes the wave length, as the combination of its sub-attributes.

-Sub-attributes: radar band see clause 27,139
+Sub-attributes: radar band wave length value see clause 27.139 see clause 27.194 Remarks [.]